kyaiooiayk/MLOps-Machine-Learning-Operations/README.md

 ***

-## Streaming
+## Data processing
+Hybrid means they are able to process data in batches or continuous streaming.
+Batch data processing is generally done by analytical data warehouse applications.
 <details>
 <summary>Expand ⬇️</summary>
 <br>

+- Batch
+  - [Apache Pig](https://pig.apache.org/) is a high-level platform for creating programs that run on Apache Hadoop.
+The language for this platform is called Pig Latin.
+Pig can execute its Hadoop jobs in MapReduce, Apache Tez, or Apache Spark.
+Less popular than Hive.
+  - [Apache Arrow](https://arrow.apache.org/) is a language-agnostic software framework for developing data analytics applications that process columnar data.
+It contains a standardized column-oriented memory format that is able to represent flat and hierarchical data for efficient analytic operations on modern CPU and GPU hardware
+- Hybrid
+  - Apache Spark
+  - Apache Beam
+  - Apache Flink
+  - Apache NiFi
+- Streaming
   - [Apache Kafka](https://kafka.apache.org/) is a distributed event store and stream-processing platform.
 It is an open-source system developed by the Apache Software Foundation written in Java and Scala.
 The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
   - Google Dataflow
 </details>

 ***